 The Research Department publishes demographic studies, updates and verifies information for the Internet Broadway Database, tracks touring Broadway productions around the country, and processes the official grosses for current Broadway and Touring Broadway shows.

-Intern responsibilities include assisting in all of the above for these departments.
-Interns gain valuable experience by working closely with League staff members and attending meetings, seminars, and conferences.
+Each designated intern assists with all the above tasks for their department, in addition to gaining valuable experience by working closely with League staff members and, when possible, attends meetings, seminars, and conferences.

 The League also distributes resumes of interested internship candidates to a database of over 50 New York City offices of producers, general managers, marketing companies, press/media relations and booking agents.